What Is YouTube SEO

 While keywords do matter in Youtube SEO quite a lot, engagement comes on top.
-Compared to website SEO, YouTube emphasizes engagement.
+Compared to website SEO or ecommerce SEO, YouTube emphasizes engagement.

 For example, with the use of keywords, you’ll get your first viewers, and by creating engaging content and keeping them coming back, you will have more success.

 When in doubt: engage your viewers more.
 Content quality, consistency, and relevancy make your YouTube success last and make the impact you seek.